-Regarding MHFG's "Internal Control System" that was resolved at the Board of Directors meeting held on April 24, 2017, the operational status and related matters were reviewed, the nonexistence of structural or operational issues was confirmed, and necessary revisions, such as revisions to reflect the revisions of various regulations, were made.
-Thereafter, the revised "Internal Control System" was resolved at the Board of Directors meeting held on April 20, 2018.
+Regarding Mizuho Financial Group's Internal Control System that was resolved upon at the Board of Directors meeting held on April 20, 2018, the system's operational status and related matters were reviewed, the nonexistence of structural or operational issues was confirmed, and necessary revisions, such as revisions to reflect changes in various regulations, were made.
+Thereafter, the revised Internal Control System was resolved upon at the Board of Directors meeting held on April 26, 2019.